Squizzy/gist-vscode-profile-editor/README.md

-"# gist-vscode-profile-editor"
+# gist-vscode-profile-editor

 https://github.com/Squizzy/gist-vscode-profile-editor

-# Version history
-- 0.1: First working app, not extensively tested.

-# What is it?
+## What is it?

-## A tool to edit/cleanup the vscode profile in a github gist when multiple vscode profiles were created from a clogged up Default profile.
+A tool to edit/cleanup the vscode profile in a github gist when multiple vscode profiles were created from a clogged up Default profile.

 This happens when you start programming and have no idea about profiles at first, you load as many extensions as you need to play with multiple languages, have multiple settings, and all get messy.